 “I think we’ve assembled one of the best engineering teams in Formula One, here, we’ve got a good engine.
 I’m sure we’ve got a good car once we get it developed and we’ve got two good drivers.”

-As it turned out, Arrows had indeed developed a fast car as the A21 was the fastest through the speed traps over the course of the season, but unreliability yet again held them back.
+As it turned out, Arrows had indeed developed a fast car as the A21 was the fastest through the speed traps over the course of the season.
+Despite the breakthrough, unreliability yet again held them back.

-Despite this, Jos Verstappen recorded the team’s best finish of fourth during the 2000 Italian Grand Prix.
-The Arrows A21 also proved to be quite handy in the rain, demonstrated by both Verstappen and de la Rosa en route to points finishes during the Canadian and German Grand Prix respectively.
+Despite this, Jos Verstappen recorded the team’s best finish of fourth in Italy.
+The car also proved to be quite handy in the rain, as both drivers recorded points finishes in Canada and Germany respectively.

 The upturn of pace helped Arrows to finish seventh in the Constructors’ Championship with seven points.
-However, the positivity didn’t last long as Paul Stoddart went on become the new owner of Minardi and consequently pulled his backing from Arrows and renamed his junior team European Minardi F3000 as a result.
+The positive news wouldn’t last long, as Paul Stoddart went on become the new owner of Minardi and consequently pulled his backing from Arrows.

-Eurobet also suffered losses of $70million in 2000 and had to significantly reduce their contributions to the team with immediate effect, whilst Arrows recorded another financial loss, albeit a smaller one of £1.6million in comparison the previous two years.
+Eurobet also suffered losses of $70million that and had to significantly reduce their contributions to the team with immediate effect.
+Arrows also recorded another financial loss, albeit a smaller one of £1.6million.

-Numerous changes took place at the Leafield Technical Centre as well, with Eghbal Hamidy being replaced by Sauber’s Sergio Rinland to become the new Chief Designer and pencilled the Arrows A22.
-The 2001 challenger used the Asiatech-branded 800bhp Peugeot V10 engines that had been abandoned by the Prost team which failed to score a single point the previous season.
+Numerous changes took place at the Leafield Technical Centre as well, with Eghbal Hamidy being replaced by Sauber’s Sergio Rinland as Chief Designer and pencilled the Arrows A22.
+The 2001 challenger used the Asiatech-branded 800bhp Peugeot V10 engines that had been abandoned by the Prost team.

-This method produced just one solitary point for Arrows that year, courtesy of Verstappen’s sixth place at the A1 Ring in Austria, with a limited budget preventing them from testing and saw them fall down the order.
+This method produced just one solitary point for Arrows that year, courtesy of Verstappen’s sixth place in Austria.
+A limited budget prevented them from testing and saw them fall down the order.

-Enrique Bernoldi was the fastest of the two drivers in qualifying but was unable to utilize this promise on race day, even if he did famously hold up the McLaren-Mercedes of David Coulthard for the majority of the 2001 Monaco Grand Prix.
+Enrique Bernoldi was the fastest of the two drivers in qualifying but was unable to utilize this promise on race day.
+The Brazilian famously held up McLaren’s David Coulthard for the majority of the 2001 Monaco Grand Prix.

 The climate Arrows found themselves in ahead of the 2002 season was tough and unforgiving.
-The purchase of Cosworth CR3 V10 engines for the Arrows A23 – which were originally going to be exclusive to the Jaguar team – made the team financially vulnerable.
+The purchase of Cosworth CR3 V10 engines for the Arrows A23, which were originally made only for Jaguar, made the team financially vulnerable.

-Their scenario worsened by the verdict of the court case with Pedro Diniz went against them and were ordered to pay $700,000 in compensation and cover the legal fees, which cost them valuable assets.
+Their scenario worsened by the verdict of the court case with Pedro Diniz went against them.
+Arrows were ordered to pay $700,000 in compensation and cover the legal fees, which cost them valuable assets.

-On top of this, Arrows lost even more money when Jos Verstappen sued them for breach of contract after being dropped for 2002 in favour of Heinz-Harald Frentzen, a driver who had won three Grand Prix in the late 90’s with Williams and Jordan respectively.
+On top of this, Arrows lost even more money when Jos Verstappen sued them for breach of contract after being dropped for 2002 in favour of Heinz-Harald Frentzen.

 The start to the 2002 season was an absolute travesty for Arrows, as both drivers were disqualified from the Australian Grand Prix.
 Enrique Bernoldi added to the misery when he failed to finish any of the six races due to more teething problems with engine reliability.